Storm surge 1953

 'The Disaster' claimed six lives on Texel

-The storm surge of Jan.
-31-Feb.
-1, 1953 is etched in our national memory as THE RAMP for a reason.
-All together, 1836 people found their lives in the water.
-Thoughts then turn primarily to Zeeland, West Brabant and the islands of South Holland.
+The storm surge of January 31 to February 1, 1953, is etched in our national memory as THE DISASTER, and with good reason.
+A total of 1,836 people lost their lives in the water.
+Our thoughts go out especially to Zeeland, West Brabant, and the islands of South Holland.
 Less well known is that the storm also claimed six lives on Texel.
-There the dike of the polder De Eendracht gave way.
-Elsewhere in North Holland, there was extensive damage to the sea dikes, beach and dunes.
-What exactly happened 70 years ago on that infamous night?
+There, the dike of the De Eendracht polder failed.
+Elsewhere in North Holland, there was extensive damage to the sea dikes, the beach, and the dunes.
+What exactly happened on that infamous night 70 years ago?

-The polder De Eendracht in 1980 with indication of the site of the breach on Feb.
-1, 1953 and other important locations
+The De Eendracht polder in 1980, showing the location of the breach on February 1, 1953, and other important locations.

-The polder De Eendracht is located in the northeastern corner of Texel along the Wadden Sea.
-It concerns a reclamation of a strip of salt marshes carried out in 1846 by three gentlemen.
-The owners of the small polder were responsible for the maintenance of the approximately four km long sea dike.
-This was of moderate quality and with a height of 3½ to 4 meters above sea level the lowest on Texel.
-When on Saturday afternoon, January 31, 1953, the wind rapidly increased in strength and the water level shot up, the supervisor of De Eendracht decided to call out the dike guards.
-On the island of Texel it was impossible to get help quickly from elsewhere.
-Therefore, in the event of danger, men were called up to guard the dikes and repair minor damage with sandbags.
-In De Eendracht this involved 13 men divided into three posts.
+The De Eendracht polder is located in the northeastern corner of Texel along the Wadden Sea.
+It was created in 1846 by three gentlemen who reclaimed a strip of salt marsh.
+The owners of the small polder were responsible for maintaining the approximately four-kilometer-long sea dike.
+As a result, it was of mediocre quality and, at a height of 3½ to 4 metre sea level, the lowest in all of Texel.
+When the wind rapidly increased in strength and the water level rose sharply on Saturday afternoon, January 31, 1953, the supervisor of De Eendracht decided to call in the dike guards.
+On the island of Texel, it was impossible to get help from elsewhere quickly.
+That is why, in case of danger, men were called in to guard the dikes and repair minor damage with sandbags.
+In De Eendracht, there were 13 men divided over three posts.

 Dike breach

-The road recognizable by the electricity poles to the Zeeburg farm with the bus washed into the ditch.
+The small road leading to the Zeeburg farm, recognizable by the electricity poles, with the bus that was washed into the ditch.
 Municipality of Texel.

-The dike guards were on the job all evening.
-After midnight, however, the waves slammed all over the dike of De Eendracht.
-By then there was soon no salvation.
-At five in the morning, the farmers in De Eendracht were advised to evacuate.
-The dike finally gave way on Sunday morning, February 1, at a quarter past eight in the southeast corner of the polder.
+The dike guards were busy all evening.
+After midnight, however, the waves washed over the dike at De Eendracht.
+Soon, the situation became hopeless.
+At five o'clock in the morning, the farmers in De Eendracht were advised to evacuate.
+The dike finally failed at 8:15 a.m. on Sunday, February 1, in the southeast corner of the polder.
 In the meantime, however, a team of 45 volunteers had arrived by bus at the Zeeburg farm in the northeast corner of the polder.
-Because of the distance and poor visibility, they did not immediately realize that the dike had failed.
-When that became clear, the men left riding and walking along the road back to the Eijerland dike behind.
-It was a distance of 500 meters.
-Right along that dike, however, was a strip of extra low land in which the water came up with great speed and force.
-The current was so strong that the bus was forced off the road.
-The men could not hold on and were swept away by the freezing water.
+Due to the distance and poor visibility, they did not immediately notice that the dike had failed.
+When this became clear, the men set off by car and on foot along the small road back to the Eijerland dike behind them.
+The distance was 500 metre.
+However, right along that dike was a strip of extra low-lying land where the water was rising with great speed and force.
+The current was so strong that it pushed the bus off the road.
+The men were unable to stay on their feet and were swept away by the ice-cold water.

 Overwhelmed by storm surge

 Six volunteers did not survive.
-They drowned within sight of the safe Eijerland dike.
-They were Willem Dijker (57 years old), Redmer IJska (56 years old), Jan Koopman (48 years old), Dirk Kuip (36 years old), Wieger Bernardus (34 years old) and Siebren Walsweer (23 years old).
-Especially in De Waal the dejection was enormous.
+They drowned within sight of the safety of the Eijerland dike.
+They were Willem Dijker (57), Redmer IJska (56), Jan Koopman (48), Dirk Kuip (36), Wieger Bernardus (34), and Siebren Walsweer (23).
+The devastation was particularly great in De Waal.
 Four of the six victims were from this village.
-Fortunately, the bodies of the six could be recovered.
-In 1959 the Texel Water Board in cooperation with the municipality placed a monument in memory of the six.
-Above their names is the text "Overwhelmed by storm surge while protecting the land.
+Fortunately, the bodies of the six were recovered.
+In 1959, the Texel water boards, in collaboration with the municipality, erected a monument in memory of the six.
+Above their names is the text 'Overcome by storm surge while protecting the land'.

 Elsewhere on Texel

-Texel's other Wadden Sea dikes sustained heavy damage during the storm.
-On the sea side the dikes were covered with concrete slabs.
-The waves washed these loose and they slid away.
-South of Oudeschild it threatened to go completely wrong.
-They could not get the slide of the lock in the sea dike near pumping station De Schans down and the water rushed in.
-With combined efforts they managed to seal the sluice with rails and sandbags.
-At the pumping station it was a wet mess by then.
+The other Wadden Sea dikes on Texel suffered severe damage during the storm.
+On the sea side, the dikes were covered with concrete slabs.
+The waves washed them loose and they slid away.
+South of Oudeschild, things threatened to go completely wrong.
+It was not possible to lower the sluice gate in the sea dike at the De Schans pumping station, and water gushed in.
+With combined efforts, people managed to seal the sluice with rail bars and sandbags.
+By then, the pumping station was already quite wet.

 Dike repair and royal visit

-The hole in the dike of De Eendracht almost closed, Feb.
-25, 1953.
-Department of Public Works North Holland Directorate.
+The hole in the De Eendracht dike almost closed, February 25, 1953.
+Rijkswaterstaat North Holland Directorate.

-As early as Sunday morning, the first employees of Provincial Water Authority arrived on Texel.
-Later that day a contingent of sailors and marines arrived and the work of securing the damaged dikes was started with all hands.
-Due to bad weather, it was not until February 11, 1953, that work could be started to close the breach in the Eendrachtsdijk.
-That had then washed out to a width of 170 meters.
-Two days later, on Feb.
-13, Queen Juliana and Prince Bernhard visited the island.
-The sovereign visited the breach and took ample time in Den Burg to meet with the relatives of the six drowned men.
-The hole in the dike of the polder De Eendracht was closed on February 25, and two weeks later the polder fell dry again.
+The first employees of the Provincial Water Authority arrived on Texel early on Sunday morning.
+Later that day, a contingent of sailors and marines arrived and began working tirelessly security damaged dikes.
+Due to bad weather, it was not until February 11, 1953, that work could begin on closing the breach in the Eendrachtsdijk.
+By then, it had washed out to a width of 170 metre.
+Two days later, on February 13, Queen Juliana and Prince Bernhard visited the island.
+The queen inspected the breach and took ample time in Den Burg to meet with the relatives of the six men who had drowned.
+The hole in the dike of the De Eendracht polder was closed on February 25, and two weeks later, the polder was dry again.

-Destroyed basalt slope on the Helderse Zeewering north of the Coast Guard tower at Huisduinen.
+Destroyed basalt slope on the Helderse Zeewering north of the Coast Guard Tower in Huisduinen.
 Rijkswaterstaat, North Holland Directorate.

-The Helderse Zeewering sustained heavy damage especially at Huisduinen.
-The basalt slope was destroyed in several places and the water washed away several bunkers from the Second World War.
+The Helderse Zeewering suffered severe damage, particularly at Huisduinen.
+The basalt embankment was destroyed in several places and the water washed away several bunkers from the Second World War.
 Fortunately, there was no real danger.
-That was different north of Groote Keeten.
-There the first row of dunes, the so-called sea wall, was swept away in two places over a total distance of 750 meters.
-The large dune valley Het Botgat filled up.
+The situation was different north of Groote Keeten.
+There, the first row of dunes, known as the sea ridge, was metre in two places over a total distance of 750 metre .
+The large dune valley Het Botgat flooded.
 Now the old Van Oldenbarneveltsdijkje from 1610 had to hold back the sea.
 The water rose to the crest.
-Moreover, this dike contained an old drainage sluice.
-It gave way and the polder 't Hoekje behind it was in danger of flooding.
-Fortunately, by the light of car headlights, a group of local residents managed to seal the sluice.
-However, it was still leaking heavily and it wasn't until 8 p.m. that the situation was truly under control.
-Since February 1, 2020, an information board just outside Groote Keeten recalls these events.
+In addition, this small dike had an old drainage sluice.
+This failed and the polder 't Hoekje behind it was in danger of flooding.
+Fortunately, a group of local residents managed to seal the sluice by the light of their car headlights.
+However, it still leaked heavily and it was not until 8 p.m. that the situation was completely under control.
+Since February 1, 2020, an information board just outside Groote Keeten commemorates these events.

-The Hondsbossche Zeewering at Petten had a height of 8.50 meters above sea level.
-Yet on Feb.
-1, the waves washed over the dike, dragging 200 meters of rails from the work rail on the crest.
-At the connection to Camperduin, 1,500 square meters of basalt slope was swept away.
-Two bunkers still in the seawall proved to be an additional danger.
-The water swirling around the bunkers scoured out deep gullies in the dike.
-Near Camperduin a large chunk of the dune was swept away.
-There, too, a large bunker was washed out on the beach after the storm.
-The storm not only prompted the quick clearance of those bunkers, but also the Hondsbossche Zeewering was fixed with a short bend deep into Camperduin.
-This was urgently needed because the dike there now protruded 100 meters out of the dunes into the sea.
+The Hondsbossche Sea Defense near Petten was 8.50 metre sea level.
+Nevertheless, on February 1, the waves washed over the dike and carried away 200 metre from the work gate on the crest.
+At the junction with Camperduin, 1,500 square metre were washed away.
+Two bunkers still present in the sea wall proved to pose an additional danger.
+The water swirling around the bunkers carved deep channels into the dike.
+At Camperduin, a large chunk was washed away from the dune.
+There too, after the storm, a large bunker was washed up on the beach.
+The storm not only prompted the rapid removal of the bunkers, but also led to the Hondsbossche Sea Wall being reinforced with a short bend deep into the Camperduin dunes.
+This was urgently needed because the dike now protruded 100 metre into the sea metre the dunes.

 Bergen aan Zee and Egmond aan Zee

-The destroyed sea strip near Bergen aan Zee.
-In the background on the dune top the Bio resort.
+The destroyed sea wall at Bergen aan Zee.
+In the background, on top of the dunes, is the Bio holiday resort.
 Rijkswaterstaat, North Holland Directorate.

-As at Groote Keeten, the sea also broke through the sea wall at Bergen aan Zee near the Parnassia valley.
+As at Groote Keeten, the sea also broke through the sea wall at Bergen aan Zee near the Parnassia Valley.
 That valley filled up.
-About 20 meters of dune were lost here.
-After the storm, the road to the beach ended in a deep abyss of the steeply sloping dune.
-At Egmond aan Zee it was no different.
-The sea hit the Boulevard twice in this village during the storm night.
-On Feb.
-10, there was still a lot of water in the dunes here and there.
-Deep gullies in the beach indicated how it had flowed back to the sea.
-The Alkmaarsche Courant even spoke of "river beds.
-By then the openings in the sea bar had been closed with braided pine branches.
+Approximately 20 metre were lost here.
+After the storm, the road to the beach ended in a deep abyss of steeply eroded dunes.
+It was no different at Egmond aan Zee.
+During the stormy night, the sea reached the boulevard in this village twice.
+On February 10, there was still a lot of water in the dunes here and there.
+Deep channels in the beach showed how the water had flowed back to the sea.
+The Alkmaarsche Courant even referred to 'riverbeds'.
+The openings in the sea wall had already been closed with woven pine branches.

 Action poster designed by Harry Tielemans, 1976

-The Prins Hendrik Zeedijk on Texel, improved with a wide sand package, is now called Prins Hendrikzanddijk.
+The Prins Hendrik Zeedijk on Texel, which has been improved with a wide sand package, is now called Prins Hendrikzanddijk.
 Flying Focus.